iftechfoundation/twine-cookbook/terms/terms_cookbook.md

 ## What this is

 The *Twine Cookbook* is a living document.
 It has rolling deadlines and is often updated multiple times a year as new requests and solutions to old problems are found and submitted.
 It is driven by the Twine community and finds inspiration in what others create and share online.

-## What this is not

-The *Twine Cookbook* is not a textbook.
-While the editorial team tries very hard to maintain the code and produce the most current explanations, the examples rarely build across each other.
-The *Twine Cookbook* was created for a more general audience and serves as a companion to other resources.
-It is designed for learning from individual examples and not necessarily from a comprehensive whole.